-Born and raised in Wisconsin, I graduated from the University of Wisconsin in 2001 with an Engineering Mechanics degree and a Technical Communications Certificate.
-That means I enjoy troubleshooting broken designs and I love writing and speaking.
+Born and raised in Wisconsin, she graduated from the University of Wisconsin with an Engineering Mechanics degree and a Technical Communications Certificate.
+That means she enjoys troubleshooting broken designs and loves writing and speaking.

-While in college I worked for four summers at Cummins Engine Company in Columbus, Indiana.
-I started my engine for change early, having taken apart and rebuilt a 14-liter diesel engine.
+While in college, she worked for four summers at Cummins Engine Company in Columbus, Indiana.
+She started her engine for change early, having taken apart and rebuilt a 14-liter diesel engine.

-Since August 2001 I’ve proudly worked for the U.S. Navy at Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS & IMF) in Bremerton, Washington.
-At PSNS & IMF, I’ve held the titles of Nuclear Engineer, Management Engineer, Controls Engineering First Level Supervisor, Command Strategic Planning Manager, and Theory of Constraints Implementation Manager.
-In every role, I’ve partnered my engineering troubleshooting skills with my energy to drive positive change.
+For almost 14 years, she proudly worked for the U.S. Navy at Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS & IMF) in Bremerton, Washington.
+At PSNS & IMF, she’s held the titles of Nuclear Engineer, Command Strategic Planning Manager, Theory of Constraints Implementation Manager, Work Force Development Program Managing Director and Guiding Coalition Managing Director.
+In every role, April partnered her engineering troubleshooting skills with her energy to drive positive change.

 In December 2014 she joined Intel as a change coach and community steward, responsible for bringing cutting-edge change agency techniques throughout Intel’s 100,000+ workforce and across Intel’s global locations.
 In 2015 she was a featured keynote speaker in California, Minnesota, Mexico, Malaysia, and Poland.